 But by provoking a debate about just what was or wasn't a best practice, Damian helped jump-start broader attempts to advocate a more professional approach to Perl programming. (c.f.
 Perl::Critic, Modern Perl Books, Enlightened Perl, or Catalyzed.org)

 Four years is a long time in the Perl world.
 Even if the PBP Table of Contents is about right, many of the 'best practices' themselves are probably woefully out of date.
 A new version would probably include features in Perl5 Version 10 like given/when, smart matching and named captures.
-Moose is a much better 'best practice' for object-oriented Perl than Class::Std.1.
+Moose is a much better 'best practice' for object-oriented Perl than Class::Std. ((And inside-out objects are better done with Object::InsideOut or Class::InsideOut anyway)).
 Perl::Critic should be in there.
 And I'm sure there are plenty more.

 Why do we need a second edition?
 Because anything new has to compete for oxygen and credibility against this one book with a great title written in 2005.
 And only a book -- not an article on the web -- can have the same "smack it down on the desk to end the argument" impact that PBP had when it came out.